AndroidCrypto/MifareDesfireEv3TutorialNFCjLib/readme.md

 the tag is moved out of the reader ('terminal') device.
 This would cause that some data may be written but some could not get written - that is a bad situation.
 The two step writing takes care of that situation.
 When somethings happens during the first phase all written data get invalidated.

+The commit command is necessary using these commands: write to a Backup file, credit a Value file, debit a Value file, write to a Linear Record File and to a
+Cyclic Record file.

 Only when the write process was successful the data is really confirmed with the commit command.
 In my app all dedicated write commands are followed by the commit command.